yaochaorui/Trinity-RFT/README.md

 For convenience, Trinity-RFT provides a web interface for configuring your RFT process.

 > [!NOTE]
-> This is a experimental feature.
-We will continue to improve it and make it more user-friendly.
+> This is an experimental feature, and we will continue to improve it.

 ```bash
 trinity studio --port 8080